Art & Design

 Students in the Divisions and Sixth form are given to opportunity to attend inspiration lectures, whilst a trip to Bletchley Park, the site of the celebrated British code-breaking effort in the second world-war, is organised for our outstanding mathematicians in the Fourths.
 Substantial time is also devoted to preparing Oxbridge candidates.

 Each year students are entered for the British Mathematical Olympiad and associated competitions, UK Mathematics Trust Team Challenges, in which the junior team achieved fourth place nationally in 2016, and the Hans Woyda Competition for schools in the London area.
 We have also started to annually host a heat of the Senior Team Challenge.

 The Modern Languages Department at MTS is made up of three distinct departments (French, German and Spanish) all with their own Head of Department, co-ordinated by the Head of Modern Languages.
-There are eleven full-time language teachers, four language assistants and two visiting teachers of Mandarin and Japanese.
+There are eleven full-time language teachers, four language assistants and a visiting teacher of Japanese.
 Modern Languages are strong in the School with many boys currently studying two modern languages at IGCSE and consistent numbers following the highly-regarded Pre-U course in the Sixth Form.
 Numbers of pupils studying languages compare favorably with the most successful MFL departments nationally.

 CURRICULUM & RESULTS

 The boys in Years 7 and 8 (three forms in each year) all study French and Latin.
 In Year 9, they (and the four new forms that join us at 13+) are offered a choice of subjects and continue with a minimum of one and a maximum of three modern languages.
 After one year, they decide whether to pursue the second or third languages to IGCSE.
 A clear majority of each cohort takes French IGCSE, with two groups (approximately 45 boys) taking it a year early at the end of the Divisions year, with outstanding results.